 I also have at least a gazillion photographs (a few of which I’ll keep in print & wall hangings) and negatives (yes, I’m that old!).
 The photographs have already been scanned (42 GB worth!), but it’s really hard to let go of those negatives for some reason!
 Strange, because unless you’re still using a film camera, negatives don’t exist anymore!

 I need to scan all my important papers.
 I also have a box full of genealogy documentation.
 You can scan a lot of that stuff, but it’s best to hang onto original documents, such as birth/death certificates, etc. – especially since you paid for them – and for certain things copies won’t do.

 Make sure to have copies of your passport, drivers license, and birth certificate.
 Also, a copy of all your insurance cards, credit cards, and Social Security card.
-Scan them and keep copies in a password protected place, like a local cloud drive or an online cloud, such as Google Drive.
+Scan them and keep copies in a password protected place, like a local cloud drive or an online cloud.
 Consider giving copies to a family member.

-I have a personal Western Digital cloud drive, and I also store copies on Google Drive.
+I have a personal Western Digital cloud drive, and I also store copies on an internet cloud drive.
 Additionally, I purchased the My LastPass Vault app, where all my online passwords are stored, along with copies of all my important documents.

-I recently purchase a fire and waterproof safe for very important documents – birth certificate, passport, etc. It’s small but weighs 19 lbs.
+I recently purchased a fire and waterproof safe for very important documents – birth certificate, passport, etc. It’s small but weighs 19 lbs.

 What to do about all those things you can’t part with

-How do you deal with the stuff (non-furniture) you really love) and have an emotional attachment too.
+How do you deal with the stuff (non-furniture) you really love and have an emotional attachment too.
 I do have some items that I simply won’t part with, even though some of them are not so RV appropriate.
-There are items I would like to have when my RV’ing days are over – it’s not a lot – but they are irreplaceable in my mind.
+There are items I would like to have when my RV’ing days are over. iI’s not a lot – but they are irreplaceable in my mind.
 And since we plan to stay in one place for three to four months at a time, I can set them out (or hang them) and then re-pack them when we move.

 There are several options here: